Plan an Adults-Only Trip to ‘Eua

 - Swim with humpback whales

-- Fish for big ones with the local fishermen
+- Fish or spearfish for big ones with the local fishermen

-Find out more about each experience in our 5 Adult-Only Activities in ‘Eua.
+Find out more about each experience in the guide below.

 How to Get to ‘Eua

 ‘Eua is connected to the rest of the world through the mainland, Tongatapu.
 Flights and ferries run between ‘Eua and Tongatapu every day except for Sunday.
-For an adult-only getaway to ‘Eua, flights to ‘Eua provide the most intimate way to get to the island.
-As for getting around, there is no public transport but bicycle rental and accommodation transfers fill the gap.
+For an adults-only getaway to ‘Eua, flights to ‘Eua provide the most intimate way to get to the island.
+As for getting around, there is no public transport but car rentals, island tours and accommodation transfers fill the gap.

 Flights to ‘Eua

 The flight from the domestic terminal of Fua’amotu Airport, Tongatapu, to ‘Eua Kaufana Airport is approximately 7-10 minutes making it one of the shortest commercial flights in the world.
-Flights are scheduled for three times a day, except on Sunday due to Tongan law.
-Learn more about flying around Tonga in Where Can You Fly to in Tonga?
+Flights are scheduled several times a day, except on Sunday.
+Learn more about flying around Tonga in our guide, Domestic Flights in Tonga: Your Guide to Interisland Flights.

 Considering there is no public transport on the island, accommodations provide their own transport services.
-Transfers are available to and from the airport/wharf, while many accommodation providers offer their own transport to attractions and hikes around the island.
+Transfers are available to and from the airport/wharf, while many accommodation providers offer their own transport to attractions and hikes in the form of an island tour.
+Check out some of the land tours available in The Best Guided Tours in ‘Eua.

 Land Activities for Adults

 Any of the land activities that you do in ‘Eua are unlikely to be teeming with overenthusiastic children.
 The island is pretty quiet in terms of tourists altogether!
 Nevertheless, if you want to ensure a more tranquil or intimate experience, a good option is hiking.
-For something more specialised, rock climbing is a growing industry in ‘Eua well worth investigating for the experienced climber!
-Find out more in the 5 Adult-Only Activities in ‘Eua.
+For something more specialised, rock climbing routes have been established in ‘Eua and are well worth investigating for the experienced climber!

 Hikes in ‘Eua